MaterializeInc/materialize/doc/user/content/sql/create-index.md

 Create an index with an expression to improve query performance over a frequently used expression, and avoid building downstream views to apply the function like the one used in the example: `upper()`.
-Take into account that aggregations like `count()` cannot be used as index expressions.
+Take into account that aggregations like `count()` cannot be used as indexed expressions.

 For more details on using indexes to optimize queries, see [Optimization](../../ops/optimization/).